negarlatifian/Guess-My-Number-Game/guessNumGame/ThingsILearbed.md

-\*Adding shadow:
+1. Adding shadow:
-in android: elevation property which takes values
+   ---in android: elevation property which takes values
+   ---in ios: shadow
+2. you can use maxLength property on TextInput component to control the number of characters user can enter
+3. keyboardType property controls which keyboard opens